TommasoMoro03/IR-group-project/README.md

 ### `retrieving/`

 This directory contains all components related to the hybrid retriever.
-It operates on cleaned `.txt` documents and the associated `document_list.json` file, aiming to retrieve the most relevant text chunks for a given query using a hybrid approach.
+It operates on cleaned `.txt` documents and the associated `document_list.json` file (created during the previous steps), aiming to retrieve the most relevant text chunks for a given query using a hybrid approach.

 ---